 10 tips for a winning candidate experience

-Remove any postings about positions that have already been filled, make sure closing dates are clear, and that job postings aren’t vague.
-Your contact details should be easy to find, in case jobseekers have any questions.
+Remove any posts about positions that have been filled, make sure closing dates are clear and job postings aren’t vague.
+Your contact details should be easy to find in case jobseekers have any questions.

-Jobseekers will want to know the company’s values, culture and expectations from the offset.
+Jobseekers want to know about your values, culture and expectations from the offset.
 For instance, some people want to work for a company that’s relaxed about dress codes and working hours, whereas for others, this would be a turnoff.
-Are there opportunities to progress?
-The careers section of your website should have this information, but you may be asked what it’s like to work for your company personally, so have an answer prepared.
+Are there any opportunities to progress?
+The careers section of your website should have this information but you may be asked what it’s like to work for your company personally, so have an answer prepared.

 Is it too lengthy?
 Does it ask too much?
-If the application form takes a long to complete, or is difficult to navigate, job seekers will click off.
-Once a form has been completed, make sure that a thank you email is sent automatically, explaining how long they will have to wait for a response.
+If the application form takes a long time to complete, or is difficult to navigate, job seekers will switch off.
+Once a form has been completed, make sure a thank you email is sent automatically explaining how long they will have to wait for a response.

-Candidates will appreciate knowing when the different stages of the recruitment process are taking place.
-For instance, the date/s the first round of interviews is being held and the second round etc. If they’ll be required to complete tasks for the interviews, the more notice you can give them the better.
+Candidates need to know when the different stages of the recruitment process are taking place.
+If they’ll be required to complete tasks for the interviews, the more notice you can give them the better.

 Whether via email, phone or social media, all interaction needs to be timely and professional.
-Don’t promise to get back to someone and then don’t, or ignore correspondence.
+Don’t promise to get back to someone and then don’t.
 If the role is on hold, tell the candidates.
 Honesty is always the best policy.

 No candidate likes to go to an interview to be told that they’re one of twenty or thirty candidates being interviewed for a role, especially if they’ve had to use a day’s holiday to attend.
 Try to narrow down the number of candidates to a handful if possible, saving both their time and yours.

 If you’re willing to conduct interviews outside of 9-5, most candidates will appreciate this.
-Whether you do early interviews, stay late or offer skype/phone interviews is down to your personal preference.
+Whether you do early interviews, stay late or offer skype/phone interviews, it’s down to your personal preference.